marcoparello/CTF-Writeups/n00bzCTF-2024/Web/Passwordless.md

     else:
         return flag
 ```
-Now, if the UID doesn’t equal (leet,’admin123’), no flag will be sent.
-However, if the `username == admin123`, the page will send `Stop trying to act like you are the admin!`.
+Now, if the UID doesn’t equal `str(uuid.uuid5(leet,’admin123’)), no flag will be sent.
+However, if the username equals admin123, the page will send `Stop trying to act like you are the admin!`.
 All I need to do is make a python script that prints out the UID for admin123.
 I am given the leet for admin123, which is `leet=uuid.UUID('13371337-1337-1337-1337-133713371337')`.
-So, I create a python file titled `passwordless_solve.py`, and begin working:
+So, I created a python file titled `passwordless_solve.py`, and began working:

 ```txt
 import uuid